MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/customize-sss.md

 ### Customize specific web parts

 **1. Yammer conversations web part** - Use a Yammer web part to connect new SharePoint Site owners with extra support from current SharePoint Site owners and admins.
-Connect your Yammer account to the [Yammer conversations web part](https://support.microsoft.com/office/use-a-yammer-web-part-in-sharepoint-online-a53cfa0c-3d09-42c8-a286-1038a81c59da#conversations).
+Connect your Yammer community to the [Yammer conversations web part](https://support.microsoft.com/office/use-a-yammer-web-part-in-sharepoint-online-a53cfa0c-3d09-42c8-a286-1038a81c59da#conversations).

 ![Image of the Yammer conversations web part](media/sss-yammer.png)